Xovee/cs-conf-stats/docs/data-collection-policy.md

 # Data Collection Policy

-This is the authoritative policy for researching, deciding, recording, and maintaining conference statistics in CS Conf Stats. `AGENTS.md`, `README.md`, `Need-Check.md`, and `If-You-Know.md` should point here instead of restating durable rules.
+This is the authoritative policy for researching, deciding, recording, and maintaining conference statistics in CS Conf Stats.
+Keep authoritative data-collection rules here. `AGENTS.md` and other project documentation may contain short operational summaries linked to this policy; synchronize affected summary text when policy changes.
+Keep event evidence and work status in the tracking files.

-Last reviewed: 2026-09-01.
+Last reviewed: 2026-09-15.

 ## 1. Project Scope

 The project primarily tracks the main Research, Technical, or Full Paper track of each conference.
 The goal is a consistent annual series, not exhaustive coverage of every track.

-- Track a secondary track only when it is important, already part of the series' established schema, or explicitly requested by the maintainer.
+- Track a secondary track only when it is already intentionally included in the series or the maintainer explicitly requests it.
+If an untracked secondary track appears important, recommend it without adding it.
 - Keep Main, Short, Industry, Applied, Findings, Journal, demo, workshop, and other pools separate.
 - Do not combine tracks merely because a proceedings preface reports one overall total.
 - Preserve a conference's established historical scope when possible.
 If a newly available number uses a different scope, leave the field incomplete instead of breaking comparability.